hemalis/CryptoClustering/README.md

 # CryptoClustering

+### Purpose
-CryptoClustering using unsupervised machine learning
+CryptoClustering code is using unsupervised machine learning to classify cryptocurrencies data.
+This also has pre-processing step and visualization to analyse better.